SAFEGUARDING AND CHILD PROTECTION

 Miss Suzy Howden (Deputy Headteacher) is a designated person for Child Protection.

-The link Governor for Child Protection and Safeguarding are Mrs Rosemary Miller and Mrs Magda Nolan.
+The link Governors for Child Protection and Safeguarding are Mrs Rosemary Miller and Mrs Magda Nolan.

 There are four main elements to our policy: